Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 virtualization for 80% of cloud users.
 So, our small number of "users" actually represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)-->
 Signing Work - DCO Process: Contributors agree to the Developer Certificate of Origin (DCO) and must sign off their commits with their name and email.
-This ensures the legal right to make contributions​​.
+This ensures the legal right to make contributions.
 Testing and Formatting: Various make commands are used to ensure the code and documentation adhere to standards.
-This includes make docs, make changed-docs, make check-docs, and make format for code formatting​​.
+This includes make docs, make changed-docs, make check-docs, and make format for code formatting.
-Testing Procedures: Thanos includes several testing commands such as make test for Go unit tests, make test-local excluding tests for object storage integrations, and make test-e2e for end-to-end docker-based tests​​.
+Testing Procedures: Thanos includes several testing commands such as make test for Go unit tests, make test-local excluding tests for object storage integrations, and make test-e2e for end-to-end docker-based tests.

 #### Development Pipeline: